iosifache/MastersThesis/thesis/6 - Dataset Module.md

 # Dataset Module

-The first module of the cyber reasining system is the dataset one, whom purpose is the create and manage **datasets of vulnerable programs** that can be analyzed by the next modules.
+The first module of the cyber reasining system is the **dataset** one.
+Its purpose is to create and manage **datasets of vulnerable programs** based on processed public test suites.

 A further condition for the resulted binaries is that they should be **tagged** with information related to their vulnerabilities.
 This will help in computing the accuracy of the entire system, namely by comparing the vulnerabilities that are (correctly or incorrectly) detected by OpenCRS and the intended ones, as labeled in the initial datasets.

 > **TODO**: Insert diagram here